Glitchbone/mindstorms-rcx-osx-tools/README.md

 Follow these simple steps and you'll be able to enjoy programming your old RCX brick on a modern Intel Mac.

-(For the lazy ones, I also provide a compiled version inside the /binaries folder.
-Copy it inside your /usr/local/bin directory)

 **The only requirement is a Serial to USB adapter** to connect the IR Tower to your computer.
-Find a cheap one based on the PL2303 chip and install the kernel extension: http://www.xbsd.nl/2011/07/pl2303-serial-usb-on-osx-lion.html
+Find a cheap one based on the **PL2303** chip and install the kernel extension: http://www.xbsd.nl/2011/07/pl2303-serial-usb-on-osx-lion.html

 (I don't know if NQC works with the USB IR Tower on OS X since I only have the serial version)

 ##1) Building NQC from sources

+For the lazy ones, I also provide a compiled version inside the /binaries folder.
+(If you want to use it, copy the nqc executable inside your /usr/local/bin directory and go directly to step 2)

 ```sh
 git clone https://github.com/Glitchbone/mindstorms-rcx-osx-tools.git